napasornc/c0dew0rd/week 12/readme.md

 ## Add background sentence and mousePress

 I decide to add a secondary sentence so that people can read the full paragraph as they control the wormy word that layered on top.
 I think if were to improve how we read, I might look at controlling the flock and 3d space.
 I want user to control and add the path where the flock would follow and make it 3d so reader get the feeling that they were in the jugle, not just looking at the jungle.
+Typography and color was just the test proof.

 <img src="Final2.JPG" width="80%">